 Fivetran pricing varies: $1.00 per credit for the Starter plan, $1.50 per credit for the Standard plan, and $2.00 per credit for the Enterprise plan.

-Carbonite provides fully managed data protection, making it ideal for enterprises looking for robust disaster recovery solutions.
+Carbonite offers comprehensive, fully managed data protection, making it an ideal choice for enterprises seeking robust disaster recovery solutions

 Features